Can I love someone unconditionally and still leave them?

 Some Q&A are modified versions of my responses from other sites/forums.

-Yes, you can love someone unconditionally and still break up with them, because love in this sense is a feeling of wishing the best for someone, and feeling goodwill toward them no matter what.
+You can love someone unconditionally and still break up with them, because love is a feeling of wishing the best for someone, and feeling goodwill toward them no matter what.
 But feeling that way toward someone doesn’t automatically mean you make a good or healthy couple.
-There is a difference between the way you feel for someone, and the behavior you engage in with them.
+When people feel they “love someone so much it hurts” it’s not the love that hurts, it’s the attachment and painful patterns that hurt.Ā

 It’s OK to leave a partner because you can’t tolerate the pain their behavior is causing you, because it is not loving toward yourself to be in a committed relationship with them.
 You can still love them, and wish deeply for them to find their own path to healing and be happy, but also love yourself and know that you can’t make that happen for them.
 And you can actually love them much more cleanly and without grasping or trying to change them, when you no longer need anything from them because you aren’t in a relationship.
 So, boundaries actually support unconditional love.

-Unconditional love does not equate to unconditional engagement with the person.
 Engaging with the person should depend on if it is positive and brings wellbeing to each person.
 If it doesn’t, then engaging is not a loving act, it’s a self-destructive act.

 So you can love the hell out of someone and it’s really maturity that lets you recognize when the relationship isn’t working, even if you both want it to.

 So I would say the goal is mature love, not unconditional love.
-Mature love is unconditional in the sense that you can maintain that love even when the person is not behaving well, because you understand they are a human and have their own struggles, but you ultimately maintain that equilibrium by setting boundaries and respecting yourself so you don’t drop into your own unhealthy version of love.
+Mature love is unconditional in the sense that you can maintain that love even when the person is not behaving well, because you understand they are a human and have their own struggles, but you ultimately maintain that equilibrium by setting boundaries and respecting yourself so you don’t drop into your own unhealthy patterns.
 So you love them, but you don’t engage in negative cycles with them.

 And it’s never going to be perfect, “healthy” includes “able to engage in repair”, this isn’t about becoming an angel or some kind of unrealistic and unattainable version of healthy.
 Healthy just means it consistently supports your wellbeing, not that you or your partner never have a bad day.